U.S. judge puts units of Mexico's Vitro into bankruptcy

-A U.S. judge ordered that 10 units of Mexican glassmaker Vitro SAB de CV (VITROA.MX) be put into U.S. bankruptcy, and found that several of them had taken secret steps to prevent creditors from collecting money owed to them.
+A U.S. judge ordered that 10 units of Mexican glassmaker Vitro SAB de CV (VITROA.MX) be put into U.S. bankruptcy and he found that several of them had taken secret steps to prevent creditors from collecting money owed to them.

 Several U.S. hedge funds led by Aurelius Capital Management and Elliott International hold defaulted notes issued by the subsidiaries and sought to put the units into bankruptcy.